meta-graph/core/docs/features/F001-core-metagraph-data-model.md

 **So that** dependency resolution and asset loading is fast

 **Prerequisites:**
-- Hypergraph with nodes and edges exists
+- Metagraph with nodes and edges exists
 - Efficient indexing structures in place

 **Acceptance Criteria:**